dudaclw/scriptum-frontend/README.md

 bun install            # or npm/yarn

 # 3. Configure the backend URL
-#    The API base URL is currently hardcoded in src/domain/service/api.ts
+#    The API base URL is currently in src/domain/service/api.ts
 #    (http://localhost:8080/api).
 Update it there, or wire up an
 #    environment variable, to point at your backend instance.